kennedysgarage/kennedysgarage/_posts/2008-02-14-happy-valentines-day.md

 layout: post
 permalink: /articles/happy-valentines-day/
 title: Happy Valentines Day
-excerpt: Here is a short story about my first day on the job in an ambulance as an EMT from back in the day.
+description: Here is a short story about my first day on the job in an ambulance as an EMT from back in the day.
 This is unedited and written shortly after the following event.
 tags:
 - story
 comments: false